tevador/RandomX/doc/design.md

 #### Cache

 The Cache, which is used for light verification and Dataset construction, is 16 times smaller than the Dataset.
-To keep a constant area * time product, each Dataset item is construction from 16 Cache accesses (16 * 256 MiB = 1 * 4 GiB).
+To keep a constant area-time product, each Dataset item is constructed by 16 Cache accesses (16 * 256 MiB = 1 * 4 GiB).

 Because 256 MiB is small enough to be included on-chip, RandomX uses a high-latency mixing function (SquareHash) which defeats the benefits of using low-latency memory for mining in tradeoff mode.